Planning a trip to the mountains is very important to guarantee the enjoyment, safety and conservation of nature.

 Due to the climate, the best months of the year would be from October through May.
 The rest of the year and especially in winter, most of the trails are covered with snow or ice, needing special gear like crampons, snowshoes or backcountry skis.
 Also the hours of daylight are way shorter and the risks of accident way higher, so although you can take the trails on your own, we recommend hiring the services of an agency or a mountain guide who can aid in providing all the services needed to ensure a memorable experience.

-Hiking and backpacking options should match hikers’ characteristics and interests; and remind the simplicity of carrying a backpack, following valleys, ridges, going past Huts and mountain tarns where on hot days one can even swim in.
+Hiking and backpacking options should match hikers’ characteristics and interests.
+The activity reminds the simplicity of carrying a backpack, staying in mountain huts along valleys and ridges.
 Although most of the circuits will generate a healthy tiredness, there are some which are not recommended for those who are not in good shape.

 To find information about a trail, if you know the name of the start or end (trailheads), use the Search engine on the navigation bar, which will show the results found, or enter in the FIND TRAIL, selecting the options: by name, difficulty or duration (estimated time for the trail).